-4. Rule on Receipt of Gifts
+3. Rule on Receipt of Gifts

-No Officer or Other Member who participate in conducting the business of the Association shall solicit or accept any gift, either in cash or in kind, where it could reasonably be inferred that the gift was intended to obtain a benefit from the Association; provided, however, that gifts valued at less than \$100 shall be presumed not to have been given for this purpose.
+No officer or other member who participates in conducting the business of the Association shall solicit or accept any gift, either in cash or in kind, where it could reasonably be inferred that the gift was intended to obtain a benefit from the Association; provided, however, that gifts valued at less than \$100 shall be presumed not to have been given for this purpose.